 Selling your home to avoid a foreclosure.
-If you have equity in the home, you can sell it and use the proceeds to pay off the mortgage.
-If you’re underwater (you owe more than your home is worth), your lender may allow you to complete a short sale.
-(A short sale is when you sell your home, but the proceeds of the sale are less than the balance owed on the mortgage.
-Learn more about how to avoid a foreclosure with a short sale.)
+If you have equity in the home, you can sell it and use the proceeds to pay off the mortgage loan.
+If you’re underwater (you owe more than your home is worth), your lender might allow you to complete a short sale.
+A short sale is when you sell your home, but the proceeds of the sale are less than the balance owed on the loan.
+(Learn more about how to avoid a foreclosure with a short sale.)

 Deed in lieu of foreclosure.
-With a deed in lieu of foreclosure, you voluntarily convey clear title to the property over to the lender in exchange for a discharge of the debt.
+With a deed in lieu of foreclosure, you voluntarily convey clear title to the property over to the lender rather than going through a foreclosure.
 (Learn more about how to avoid a foreclosure with a deed in lieu of foreclosure.)